 An Ice Person: Has the ability to create ice and snow, which also extends to creating sentient snowmen and even a dress made of ice for herself.
 It's never explained how or why she has this power in the first place, aside from the fact that she was born with it, but it serves as the main source of her insecurities.

 If You Kill Him, You Will Be Just Like Him: While it was completely justified self-defense, Hans pleas with Elsa not to kill the two assassins sent by the Duke of Weselton, because it would only end up painting her as a monster to everyone.
-Considering she had already accidentally plunged the country into an eternal winter a short while ago, he does have a point.
+Considering she had already accidentally plunged the country into an eternal winter a short while ago, as evil as Hans turns out to be, he does have a point.

 I Just Want to Be Normal: Subverted.
 An Ice Person and Power Incontinence are a terrible combination, and Elsa spends most of her life and significant portions of the movie terrified of herself.
 Yet she is never shown to resent her abilities and just accepts they are as much a part of who she is as is being royalty or a girl.
 The times she is shown to be happiest are when she is intentionally using her powers.